alperenerol/creditsafe_task/README.md

 }
 ```

-## Troubleshooting

-Too Many Requests (429): The rate limit headers are used to manage API requests.
-Implement exponential backoff or reduce token usage to avoid exceeding limits.

-OCR Issues: Ensure Tesseract is properly installed and configured.
-Check the quality of PDF scans, as poor quality may lead to inaccurate OCR.

-Empty Response from LLM: The script logs any empty responses.
-Check your API key and retry after the recommended wait time.

 ### Running with Docker (Optional)

 If you'd like to run the project inside a Docker container, follow these instructions: